-As an independent sociologist and data-driven researcher, the main goal of my study is to understand how social relations are responsible for producing health capacity and functional stability during the second half of the life course.
-I use a combination of theoretical approaches and visualizing of some statistical methods specially developed as Stata and R-code for my research question.
+As an independent empirical researcher, the main goal of my study is to understand how social relations are responsible for producing health capacity and functional stability during the second half of the life course.
+I use a combination of theoretical approaches and visualization of some statistical methods specially developed as Stata and R-code for my research question.
 Learn more about my research and engagement.

-I’ve had a passion for science, research and innovations since I was a child, and my intensive studying and working experience paid off in 2013 when I graduated as Master of Arts in Social Sciences (Sociology and Gender Studies).
-I enjoy following the results of my research into Computer Social Science and implementig new methods of data visualization.
-Learn more about my work.
+I’ve had a passion for science, research, and innovations since I was a child, and my intensive studying and working experience paid off in 2013 when I graduated with a Master of Arts in Social Sciences (Sociology and Gender Studies).
+I enjoy following the results of my research into Computational Social Science & implementing new methods of data visualization.
+Learn more:

 The Visibility Tool

 Building upon work done by my colleagues at the Department of Sociology, through the big influence of Intergenerationality, the University of Göttingen & Applied Statistics, and Open Source/ Open Access Movement, I have constellated a powerful tool for use in the visual identification and characterization of the aging processes for different subpopulations.
 A major advantage of this visibility tool is its improved gender sensitivity by data analysis, which allows us to detect dynamic changes in response to sociological questions.